 Configuring the Management IP address for the SD-WAN VPX-SE

 There are two methods for assigning the Management IP Address to the SD-WAN VPX-SE virtual machine:

 - When you are using DHCP: By default, all SD-WAN -VW Virtual Appliances use DHCP to acquire the Management IP Address.
 To use DHCP, the DHCP server must be present and available in the Virtual WAN.
-For instructions on identifying the acquired Management IP Address, see appearing the DHCP-assigned Management IP Address for the VPX.

 Manually configuring a static Management IP address for the VPX